The Fool in a Career Reading

 How to Read It More Precisely

 First business and job change read differently under this card: a job change is one leap, but a first business is a long series of them, and the Fool only covers the opening step.
-For a venture, pair it with a three-card spread so the middle and end get their own cards.
+For a business, pair it with a three-card spread so the middle and end get their own cards.

-For "will the business succeed?" the Fool is honestly the wrong witness — it only saw the launch.
+For "will the business succeed?" the Fool is honestly the wrong witness.
+It only saw the launch.
 Ask it "should I start?" and give outcome questions to a spread with an outcome position.

 Don't read the Fool as guaranteed beginner's luck.
-The card shows the step, the sky, and a cliff — the outcome depends on whether the eyes-on-the-sky part gets balanced with one good look down.
+The card shows the step, the sky, and a cliff.
+The outcome depends on whether the eyes-on-the-sky part gets balanced with one good look down.

 Common Questions